 - 7 LKAS 39 requires an entity to separate some embedded derivatives from their host contract, measure them at fair value and include changes in their fair value in profit or loss.
-LKAS 39 applies to derivatives embedded in an insurance contract unless the embedded derivative is itself an insurance contract. - As an exception to the requirements in LKAS 39, an insurer need not separate, and measure at fair value, a policyholder's option to surrender an insurance contract for a fixed amount (or for an amount based on a fixed amount and an interest rate), even if the exercise price differs from the carrying amount of the host insurance liability.
-However, the requirements in LKAS 39 do apply to a put option or cash surrender option embedded in an insurance contract if the surrender value varies in response to the change in a financial variable (such as an equity or commodity price or index), or a non-financial variable that is not specific to a party to the contract.
-Furthermore, those requirements also apply if the holder's ability to exercise a put option or cash surrender option is triggered by a change in such a variable (for example, a put option that can be exercised if a stock market index reaches a specified level). - 9 Paragraph 8 applies equally to options to surrender a financial instrument containing a discretionary participation feature.
+LKAS 39 applies to derivatives embedded in an insurance contract unless the embedded derivative is itself an insurance contract. - As an exception to the requirement in LKAS 39, an insurer need not separate, and measure at fair value, a policyholder's option to surrender an insurance contract for a fixed amount (or for an amount based on a fixed amount and an interest rate), even if the exercise price differs from the carrying amount of the host insurance liability.
+However, the requirement in LKAS 39 does apply to a put option or cash surrender option embedded in an insurance contract if the surrender value varies in response to the change in a financial variable (such as an equity or commodity price or index), or a non-financial variable that is not specific to a party to the contract.
+Furthermore, that requirement also applies if the holder's ability to exercise a put option or cash surrender option that can be exercised if a stock market index reaches a specified level). - 9 Paragraph 8 applies equally to options to surrender a financial instrument containing a discretionary participation feature.